TickTeam/guide-tt/android_app/6_how_to_change_the_ringtone.md

 ## How to set reminder ringtone and annoying alert?

-###How to set ringtone for reminders?
+### Reminder ringtones:
-1.Open TickTick on your android device.

-2.Slide the screen to the right and tap the gear-shaped icon in the upper right hand corner.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

+2. Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Reminder” > “Ringtone” to select a ringtone.
+3. Tap "Reminder", then tap "Ringtone" to select a reminder ringtone.

-###How to set annoying alert?
+###

+### Annoying alert:

 If "annoying alert" enabled, the alert will not go off in a minute and will be active again after two minutes until the notification has been handled.

-1.Open TickTick on your android device.

-2.Slide the screen to the right and tap the gear-shaped icon in the upper right hand corner.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-3.Tap “Reminder” > “Ringtone"> "annoying alert".
+2. Tap the gear-shaped icon in the upper-right corner.

+3. Tap "Reminder", then tap "Ringtone", then choose "annoying alert".

 ![](annnoying alert.png)